ChenyuTang98/cse15l-lab-reports/lab-report3.md

+# Using `find -name`
-# Using -name to search for files with a specified name
+This command is used to search for files with a specified name.
 ```
 find ./Castro  -name "*.txt"
 ./Castro/chR.txt